 - 4.1.7 For the 2023/24 academic year the percentage of first preference primary offers is up by two per cent to 88.5%.
 The percentage of parents/carers receiving one of their top three preference schools is 97.8% an increase of 1.3% compared to 2022.
-There also has been a slight decrease of 0.16% in the number of primary applications received on-time with 4358 pupils applying for primary school places, compared to 4365 in 2022. - 4.1.8 Secondary Schools: There are two secondary educational phase planning areas, (North and South), these reflect the fact that secondary aged pupils tend to travel further to school independently this is also due to good transport links. - 4.1.9 For the 2023/24 academic year, 68% of secondary school applicants received their first preference school and 89.65% one of their first three preference.
+There also has been a slight decrease of 0.16% in the number of primary applications received on-time with 4358 pupils applying for primary school places, compared to 4365 in 2022. - 4.1.8 Secondary Schools: There are two secondary educational phase planning areas, North and South, which reflect home to school journeys tend to travel further to school independently due to good transport links.

-4.1.10 In-year admissions
+- 4.1.9 For the 2023/24 academic year, 68% of secondary school applicants received their first preference school and 89.65% one of their first three preference. - 4.1.10 In-year admissions